 Lake · Views · Wildflowers

 Trailhead is generally closed for the winter quite a ways down the road.
 Leave the dog at home.

 Surely you jest.

 From Capitol Lake, locate the trail to the east, switchbacking up to the K2/Daly Saddle.
 From here (11,600 ft) it's about 900 ft up.
-This is the last of the easy trail running.
-Reach the top of the saddle and head briefly down the other side, turning right and immediately crossing two small gullies, then cross onto a massive talus field.
+This is the last of the easy trail.
+Reach the top of the saddle and head briefly down the other side, turning right and immediately crossing two small gullies, then cross onto a massive talus/snow field (microspikes are helpful).
 Your goal is to stay high and talus hop up to 13er K2.
 There is the occasional cairn here, but route finding is hard, especially considering a proper alpine start means you may be passing through this area in the dark.
 There is a break in the rocks at the top of the talus field to the south - aim for this.

 Near 12,700 ft, angle up to the right.
 K2 will come into view as a small talus peak about the boulders.
 Run straight across the talus to K2's summit block, which rises only about 40 ft above the talus.
 While the easiest way to continue along this route is to avoid K2's summit and go around to the right, it's worth the brief class 3-4 scramble to the top to get some awesome views of Capitol's knife edge and summit.
 Once done on K2, drop down its right side (lake side, NW) and continue scrambling on slabby rock to reach the knife edge in about 50 meters.